pierre-rouleau/usrhome/readme.rst

   allowing the logic to be under VCS control.

-USRHOME allows you to store shell configuration logic inside the USRHOME and you usrcfg repository.
-That can be used inside all the computers you use and they may have different configuration.
+USRHOME allows you to store shell configuration logic inside the USRHOME and your usrcfg repository.
+That can be used inside all the computers you use;
-The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (this) and your private one.
+the usrcfg files can select logic based on host names or other criteria.d The goal is to be able to store all shell configuration logic into two VCS repositories: the public one (this) and your private one.